An inventor and his brother attempt to stop the hands of time in order to save their dying mother.

 Todd nodded respectfully, trying to pass off his shaking legs as him just being cold.
 “Thank you,” he said, blowing into his fist and rubbing his hands together.
 He swiped the card and light went green.
 The door parted opened and Todd entered the fortress.
 There stood Alan, waiting for him, wearing that cocky grin, like he knew there had been nothing to worry about the whole time.
 Just like he used to at the Cineplex.

-The door closed behind them, leaving them in a long hallway; white, glaring.
+The door closed behind them, leaving them in a long hallway; white and glaring.
 It was narrow and empty.
 Their steps echoed as they walked.
 They passed two doors on the way, both Alan ignored.
 But when they reached the third door, he stopped and put his hand on the gold plated handle.
 As he gently pushed it open he said, “Welcome…to Jurassic Park.”

 Inside the room were more white walls.
 In the center, a long white table held up multiple radar screens and hubs with blinking buttons, switches and L.E.D. lights.
 At the foot of the table, at each end, there was a pedal.
 And above each pedal, just below the table’s ledge, there was a lever pointed upwards.